 1. What to check on the violin to prevent squeaking sounds

 - The strings have to be clean of all rosin.
-At the end of each rehearsal or concert, the strings have to be cleaned with a clean cloth and alcohol in order to take off any remaining rosin.
+At the end of each rehearsal or concert, the strings have to be cleaned with a clean cloth and alcohol to take off any remaining rosin.
 The rosin will otherwise build up and prevent the string from vibrating properly.

 - The strings have to be in good condition.
 They shouldn’t be too old.
-If you start to have a proper technique, but you are not happy with the sound, change your strings because they wear out more quickly than we anticipate.
+If you start to have a proper technique, but are not happy with the sound, change your strings because they wear out more quickly than we anticipate.

-- The good amount of rosin has to be put on the bow.
+- A good amount of rosin has to be put on the bow.
 Not too much, not too little.
 If too much, the bow is too white, and rosin dust spreads immediately while playing, making a kind of cloud.
 Wipe it off with a cloth.
 If too little rosin, the hair of the bow doesn’t have enough resistance to grip the string and vibrate it, which leads to airy sounds, sometimes whistling sounds, a bit like unwanted flageolets.
 Add rosin by scrubbing gently on the rosin, a couple of times at the tip and at the frog, and evenly on the length.